naman0r/EduGenie/backend/README.md

 ## DDL for the Supabase Tables:

 look at schema.sql. please keep in mind, that this file is not actually being run, but is there just for reference.

+If you wish to duplicate this project on your own computer, you will need to follow the steps below carefully.